In the summer of 2014, the Honors College Director and the Honors Faculty Advisory Council approved the following mission statement:

 - Situate a project in a discipline and identify and engage a faculty mentor

-The Honors Program is part of the Division of General Studies, in the office of the Vice Provost and Accreditation Liaison Officer, Dr. Alexandra Fitts.
-The Honors Program is served by a Director, Dr. Marsha Sousa.
+The Honors College is part of the Division of General Studies, in the office of the Vice Provost and Accreditation Liaison Officer, Dr. Alexandra Fitts.
+The Honors College is served by a Director, Professor Alex Hirsch.
 Assisting the Director is Student Services Manager Christina Johnson.
 We generally employ one or two student assistants during the year as well.

 Two advisory councils provide advice and assistance to the program.
-The Honors Program Advisory Council (HPAC) includes faculty representatives from the across the university as well as student representation.
-This body meets twice each semester and once during the summer to help guide the Honors Program.
-Changes in Honors Program policies and procedures are vetted through the HAC, and HAC members are invited to teach honors classes, serve as mentors to students, and serve as committee members on Honors Capstone Thesis projects among other things.
+The Honors Faculty Advisory Council (HFPAC) includes faculty representatives from the across the university as well as student representation.
+This body meets twice each semester and once during the summer to help guide the Honors College.
+Changes in Honors College policies and procedures are vetted through the HFAC, and HFAC members are invited to teach honors classes, serve as mentors to students, and serve as committee members on Honors Capstone Thesis projects among other things.

 The UAF Honors Program was created in 1983, as part of the College of Liberal Arts.
 Suzanne Sommerville, Professor of Music, was the founding Director; she served from 1983-1986.
 Her direction, enthusiasm, and leadership moved the fledgling program into its first house site at 515 Copper Lane, at the east end of Copper Lane.